Dongskieee/Smart-Bicycle-Security/README.md

-# Smart-Bicycle-Security

-Desctiption:
+#Smart Bicycle Security

+##Description
-The Bicycle Security is an IoT-based system designed to help deter bicycle theft in neighborhoods.
-It uses a vibration/tilt sensor to detect unauthorized movement or tampering.
+Smart Bicycle Security is an IoT-based system designed to help deter bicycle theft in neighborhoods.
+It uses a vibration and tilt sensor to detect unauthorized movement or tampering.
 When suspicious activity is detected, the system immediately sends an alert to the owner’s phone through mobile notification.
-This solution is particularly useful in the Philippines, where bicycles are a common mode of transportation and theft can occur frequently.

-Technologies Used:
-Flutter

-Dart

-Internet of Things (IoT)

-Cloud Computing

-Features:
-Vibration and Tilt Detection
-Detects any unauthorized movement or tampering of the bicycle.

-Mobile Alert Notifications
-Sends instant notifications to the user’s phone when movement is detected.

-Status Indicators
-LED lights show the bike’s status:

-🟢 Green – Safe

-🔴 Red – Moving or tampered

-Portable and Low-Power Design
-A compact, battery-powered device that can be easily mounted on a bicycle.

-Installation Instructions:
-🔧 Hardware Setup

-Mount the IoT device securely on the bicycle frame.

-Connect the vibration and tilt sensors to the microcontroller.

-Connect the LED indicators.

-Power the device using a battery or power module.

-📱 Mobile App Setup

-Install the Smart Bicycle Security mobile app (Flutter-based).

-Sign in or create an account.

-Pair the app with the IoT device through the network.

-Enable notifications on your phone.

-☁ Cloud Setup

-Configure the cloud database and IoT platform.

-Connect the IoT device to the cloud service.

-Ensure real-time data synchronization between the device and the mobile app.

-Setup:
+This solution is especially useful in the Philippines, where bicycles are a common mode of transportation and theft can occur frequently.

+---

+##Technologies Used
+- Flutter
+- Dart
+- Internet of Things (IoT)
+- Cloud Computing

+---

+##Features
+- **Vibration and Tilt Detection** – Detects unauthorized movement or tampering
+- **Mobile Alert Notifications** – Sends instant alerts to the user’s phone
+- **Status Indicators**
+  - 🟢 Green – Safe
+  - 🔴 Red – Moving or tampered
+- **Portable and Low-Power Design** – Compact and battery-powered

+---

+##Installation Instructions

+###Hardware Setup
+1. Mount the IoT device securely on the bicycle frame
+2. Connect the vibration and tilt sensors to the microcontroller
+3. Connect the LED indicators
+4. Power the device using a battery or power module

+### Mobile App Setup
+1. Install the Smart Bicycle Security mobile app
+2. Sign in or create an account
+3. Pair the app with the IoT device
+4. Enable notifications

+###Cloud Setup
+1. Configure the cloud database and IoT platform
+2. Connect the IoT device to the cloud
+3. Enable real-time data sync